vaddi/basic/README.md

 # Simple PHP Basic Template #

 A Simple plain PHP Templating Engine.
+You can see a running Application on [demo-page]().

 ## Installation ##